bartbutenaers/node-red-contrib-ui-svg/README.md

 This directory of your local system (where your Node-RED instance is running) can be used to make your local images available, to both your dashboard and your flow editor.

 ### Pan and zoom
-A series of options are available to allow panning and zooming, which is useful for large drawings (like buildings, process flows, ...).
+A series of options are available - in the *"Settings"* tabsheet - to allow panning and zooming, which is useful for large drawings (like buildings, process flows, ...):

++ ***"Panning"***: enable panning in X, Y or in both directions.
++ ***"Zooming"***:  enable zooming.
++ ***"Pan only when zoomed"***: when this option is activated, the SVG drawing can only be panned when it has been zoomed previously.
+Indeed when the drawing is at its original size, it might in some cases be pointless to allow panning.
++ ***"Enable mouse-wheel zooming"***: allow zooming in/out by rotating the mouse wheel.
++ ***"Enable double click zooming"***: the behaviour of this option differs on a touch screen.
+   + When a mouse is being used, every double click will trigger zooming in.
+Or it will trigger zooming out, when the SHIFT key is being pressed meanwhile.
+   + On a touch screen the first double tap will trigger zooming in.
+The second double tap will trigger zooming out.
+And so on ...

 The following demo shows how to pan and zoom via the mouse (mousewheel and dragging):